 This TV has eARC support, which allows you to send high-quality Dolby Atmos via TrueHD or DTS:X via DTS-HD MA through an HDMI connection.

 The built-in speakers have a good frequency response.
-The bass gets fairly low but not low enough for any rumble or thump.
+The bass gets fairly low, but like most TVs, it doesn't get low enough for any rumble or thump.
 The sound profile is well-balanced overall, resulting in clear dialogue.
-It also gets loud, great if you want to place it in a noisy environment.
+It also gets loud, which is great if you want to place it in a noisy environment.

 This TV has great distortion performance.
-There's minimal total harmonic distortion at moderate listening levels, and even though there's a bit at its max volume, most people won't hear it.
-The amount of distortion also depends on the content.
+There's minimal harmonic distortion at moderate listening levels, and even though there's a bit at its max volume, most people won't hear it.

 This TV has built-in Roku OS, which is user-friendly and runs very smoothly.
-If you're not a fan of Roku and prefer Google TV instead, then check out the TCL 6 Series/R646 2021 QLED.
+If you're not a fan of Roku and prefer Google TV, check out the TCL 6 Series/R646 2021 QLED.

 This TV has the same Roku remote as the TCL 6 Series/R625 2019.
-It's small and very simple, and it comes with shortcut buttons to popular streaming services.
-The voice control can be a hit or miss at times, as we were able to search for specific content in apps, but when we asked it to change the backlight setting, it changed the volume instead.
+It's small and simple, with shortcut buttons to popular streaming services.
+The voice control can be a hit or miss at times, as we could search for specific content in apps, but when we asked it to change the backlight setting, it changed the volume instead.